 - Press the SAUTÉ key on the instant pot and the ADJUST key to select the MORE setting.
 Wait for the pot to say “HOT” before adding ingredients.

 - Season beef cubes with salt and fresh ground black pepper, to taste.

 - Add 2 tablespoons oil to the heated instant pot.
 Add half of the beef cubes and sauté for 3 to 5 minutes, or until nicely seared.
 Transfer seared beef to a plate along with all the beef drippings.
 Repeat with remaining oil and beef, allowing pot to return to a high temperature in between batches.
 Transfer second batch of seared beef along with any beef drippings to the plate and set aside.

 - Press CANCEL and then select SAUTÉ again and ADJUST to the REGULAR setting.
 Add chopped bacon and cook, stirring, to scrape up any brown bits on the bottom.
 Sauté for about 2 minutes to render the fat.
 Add the onion and carrots to the instant pot and cook until onions are softened, about 3 to 4 minutes.
-Season with 1 teaspoon salt and 3/4 teaspoon fresh ground black pepper.
+Season with 1 teaspoon salt and ¾ teaspoon pepper.
 Add the garlic and tomato paste and sauté for 1 more minute.
 Add the wine and stir to combine.
 Let it come to a simmer and cook for about 3 to 4 minutes, until wine is slightly reduced.

 - Add the beef broth, thyme, bay leaves, and reserved seared beef, along with all the beef drippings, and stir to combine.
 Place the lid on the instant pot.
 Press the MANUAL button, select HIGH, and set the time to 15 minutes (making sure the steam release handle is in the “Sealing” position).
 After the cooking is complete, use a long handled spoon to push the steam release handle to the “Venting” position.
 Allow the steam to release completely and open the pot.
 Press CANCEL.